AdobeDocs/create-embed-sdk/src/pages/components/express-editor.md

 ### Save your users time with templates

-The Adobe Express Full Editor unlocks an unparalleled collection of professionally designed templates, Adobe Stock* images, Adobe Fonts, and an array of creative assets for every need.
+The Adobe Express full editor unlocks an unparalleled collection of professionally designed templates, Adobe Stock* images, Adobe Fonts, and an array of creative assets for every need.

 ![Inspire confident creators](../images/Express-Editor-Benefits-Blade-image-two.png)